-Dexcom Follow exclusively syncs with data from a patient’s Dexcom G6 app.*,† In order for a designated Follower to begin receiving a patient’s glucose data and/or alerts, the patient must manually choose to share their data first.
+Dexcom Follow exclusively syncs with data from a patient’s Dexcom mobile app.*,† In order for a designated follower to begin receiving a patient’s glucose data and/or alerts, the patient must manually choose to share their data first.

-Dexcom G6 is the only CGM system indicated for individuals ages two years and older, helping to support patients in different stages of life.
+Only Dexcom CGM Systems are indicated for individuals ages 2 years and older, helping to support patients in different stages of life.

 For children using Dexcom CGM, having one or more Followers is associated with lower mean glucose, less time in hyper- and hypoglycemia, more time spent in range, and significantly higher CGM utilization.‡,1

 Sharers are able to choose who follows their glucose data, giving teenagers and young adults more control over who’s on their diabetes support team.

 The demands of day-to-day life can make it hard for patients to stay on top of their glucose levels—even if they’ve managed their diabetes for decades.
 They can share with significant others, trusted colleagues, and/or close friends to help them stay on track.